How to Read License Plates using IronOCR

 using var inputLicensePlate = new OcrInput();

-// Read license plate
+// Perform OCR to get license plate information

-OcrLicensePlateResult result = ocr.ReadLicensePlate(inputLicensePlate);
+OcrResult result = ocr.Read(inputLicensePlate);

-// Retrieve license plate coordinates
+// Retrieve license plate coordinates from the recognized region

-RectangleF rectangle = result.Licenseplate;
+RectangleF rectangle = firstRegion.Rectangle;

-string output = $"License Plate Number:\n{result.Text}\n\n"
+string output = $"License Plate Number:\n{licensePlateText}\n\n"

-+ $"License Plate Area_\n"
++ $"License Plate Area:\n"

 + $"Starting X: {rectangle.X}\n"